UrTypicalMike/school-project-4-7-2025/README.md

 - Outputs letter grades (e.g., A, B, C...)
 - Simple, beginner-friendly logic

+  ## 📌 Sample Output
+Enter the score: 85
+A
+Enter the score: hello
+Invalid input.
+Please enter a numeric score

 ## 🛠️ How to Run
 1. Make sure you have Python installed.
 2. Copy if from: